keyle/knot.js/readme.md

 __Status__

-Proof of concept / in development.
+Proof of concept / in use in our development / unstable.